 CL: I think I had always been inspired by family visits to museums, castles and cathedrals.
 But it was only later that I became interested in ancient objects.
 Around 20 years ago work took me to Paris, and I often spent Sunday mornings in the Louvre and the Musée d’Orsay.
 I had started collecting again – above all, to furnish my apartment and my house in London.
 Back then, ordering auction catalogues in my 20s, I had always overlooked ‘antiquities’ – I thought they were restricted to places like the Louvre, Met or British Museum.
 Discovering what was available on the market was like a bolt from the blue: I had been financially successful, and I was drawn to these amazing ancient works.

-MS: How would you characterize the market for antiquities at that time?
+MS: How would you characterise the market for antiquities at that time?

 CL: I bought a lot in the early 2000s, when the antiquities market was quiet and under scrutiny.
 I was struck by just how many fantastic and perfectly well-provenanced pieces were being offered at absolutely give-away prices, at least relative to other areas of the art and collectibles markets.
 Things have changed since then: today I wouldn’t be able to put together the sort of collection that I managed just 10 to 15 years ago.